cjoak1028/github-user-search-app/README.md

-# GitHub user search app
+# GitHub User Search App

 A web application that lets users search Github profiles by username